 This shape is also the one of tanks containing gases or liquids with low or high pressure.

-ALONE OR A TEAM
+ALONE OR IN A GROUP

 THE PROOF OF CONCEPT